Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Acknowledgements

-\subsection{Acknowledgements}
+Let us emphasize that the order of the chapters reflects some further conceptual dependencies.
+For instance, the investigation of the $\theta$-invariants in the finite rank situation in Chapter \ref{thetatwo} by means of Banaszczyk's techniques appears as an important motivation for considering Banaszczyk's measures when studying $\theta$-invariants in the infinite dimensional setting of Chapter \ref{SectionSum}.
+The study of infinite rank vector bundles over projective curves in Chapter \ref{geoman} is of interest for the perpective it gives on the constructions in Chapters \ref{thetainfinite}, \ref{SectionSum}, and \ref{subaddinfinite}.

+\section{Acknowledgements}

-It is a pleasure to thank Fran\c{c}ois Charles for numerous discussions about the results in this article and their applications, and for his comments on a preliminary version.
+It is a pleasure to thank Fran\c{c}ois Charles for numerous discussions about the results in this monograph and their applications, and for his comments on preliminary versions of this work.

 I am much indebted to Ga\"etan Chenevier for making me aware of the ``automatic continuity" results discussed in Appendix \ref{prodiscretemod} and I thank Antoine Chambert-Loir for the reference \cite{Specker50}.
 This allowed me to present the results in Section \ref{StrictCTC} in their natural generality\footnote{An earlier version, relying on the arguments discussed after the proof of Proposition \ref{strictCTCDed3}, had to make a countability assumption on $A$ instead of condition $\mathbf{Ded_3}$.}.
+I am grateful to Pascal Autissier for useful comments on a previous version of Chapters 2 and 3, and to Ren\'e Schoof for making me aware of the entry in Hasse's Tagebuch mentioned in \ref{origins}, \emph{supra}.

-At an early stage of the writing of this article, I had the opportunity to present some applications of the formalism it develops to Antoine Chambert-Loir, François Charles and Gerard Freixas, and I would like to thank them for their encouraging comments.
+At an early stage of the writing of this monograph, I had the opportunity to present some applications of the formalism it develops to Antoine Chambert-Loir, François Charles and Gerard Freixas, and I would like to thank them for their encouraging comments.

-Several years ago, Alain Connes pointed out to me that the invariant $\hot(\Eb)$ of an euclidean lattice $\Eb = (E, \Vert. \Vert)$ should be expressed in terms of the measure $(p(e))_{e\in E}$ on $E$ of a given energy $\sum_{e \in E} p(e) \Vert e \Vert^2$ for which the information theoretic entropy $-\sum_{e \in E} p(e) \log p(e)$ is maximal.
-This suggestion, now formalized in Proposition \ref{maxentropE} \emph{infra}, has been crucial in arousing my interest in the relations between $\theta$-invariants of euclidean lattices and concepts from statistical thermodynamics, and I warmly thank Alain Connes for sharing his insight.
+Several years ago, Alain Connes pointed out to me that the invariant $\hot(\Eb)$ of an Euclidean lattice $\Eb = (E, \Vert. \Vert)$ should be expressed in terms of the measure $(p(e))_{e\in E}$ on $E$ of a given energy $\sum_{e \in E} p(e) \Vert e \Vert^2$ for which the information theoretic entropy $-\sum_{e \in E} p(e) \log p(e)$ is maximal.
+This suggestion, now formalized in Proposition \ref{maxentropE} \emph{infra}, has been crucial in arousing my interest in the relations between $\theta$-invariants of Euclidean lattices and concepts from statistical thermodynamics, and I warmly thank Alain Connes for sharing his insight.

-\subsection{Notation and conventions}
+\section{Notation and conventions}

 We denote by $\N$ the set of non-negative integers and, for any $k \in \N$, we denote by $\N_{> k}$ (resp., by $\N_{\geq k}$) the set of non-negative integers larger than $k$ (resp., larger than or equal to $k$).